Best Credit Counseling: How to Find Quality Services

 Credit Report Analysis

 Whether debt has impacted your credit for the worse, or you are just looking to tune up your score for future borrowing, a credit report analysis can help.
 During this consultation, your credit counselor will review your report for errors, discuss how much each instance of borrowing has affected your credit profile, and suggest ways lenders might want to see you improve (i.e. reducing utilization or seeking credit diversity).

-If you have suffered an extreme hardship such as extended unemployment, health problems, or divorce or loss of spouse, your options to rehabilitate your finances may be limited.
+If you have suffered extreme hardship such as extended unemployment, health problems, divorce, or loss of a spouse, your options to rehabilitate your finances may be limited.
 Credit counseling can be the first step in determining if you should file for bankruptcy.
 If you decide this is best, you will need to complete two sessions of bankruptcy counseling.
 Your counselor will be able to detail what to expect from the law offices handling your case, what fees and paperwork will be required, and possible ways to avoid filing for bankruptcy in the future.

 How Can Credit Counseling Help You?

-If you feel stuck between a hard place and a rock and you don’t know what to do about your debt, credit counseling can offer a listening ear and a helping hand.
+If you feel stuck between a hard place and a rock and don’t know what to do about your debt, credit counseling can offer a listening ear and a helping hand.
 You’ll be given the opportunity to unload your stress and voice the concerns you’ve previously battled alone.

 Your credit counselor will then be able to clarify your options and assist you in building a plan for financial freedom.
 Once you’ve completed your consultation, you can feel relieved knowing that you now have an advocate to stand between you and your creditors.